 You want local media to know about your new business.
 Local media prefers information about your business submitted to them in a press release.
 A press release is a summary and story of your business.
 You also want to include owner headshots and photos of the business in the press kit.
 It’s important to include a hook, which is a way to present your business that creates interest so that the business journalist will cover the opening of your startup.

-Click through the questions below to get answers to some of your most frequently asked starting a small business questions.
+Click through the questions below to get answers to some of your most frequently asked questions about starting a small business.

-A business can be started with no money, but it is not recommended.
+You can start a business with no money, but it is not recommended.
 You aren’t required to spend money to register your business.
 When you don’t register, it is called a sole proprietorship.
-The problem with not registering is that your personal assets are at risk.
+However, the problem with not registering is that your personal assets are at risk.
 For example, if you’re starting a lawn care business and something costly gets destroyed at a customer’s property, that customer can sue you for damages, and your personal assets are at risk.

 The easiest business to start is one that relies on your expertise.
 People pay you for your expertise because you know more than they do.
 For example, if you are a social media manager for a business, you can take your social media marketing expertise and charge local businesses to manage their accounts.